turingschool/backend-curriculum-site/module1/projects/dmv/iteration_1.md

 ![Imgur](https://i.imgur.com/nzUB9wG.png)

 ### Reflection
 Before moving on to the next portion of this iteration, reflect on your process of learning a new codebase.
-In your project's README, reflect on the following:
+Take notes on the following questions so that you can speak to these themes at the end of the project:

 1. Describe the steps you took to dig in to this code base.
 What was your process?
 If you don't feel you had a process, define one that you might like to try next time.
 2. What was hard about working with code you did not write?